Chamza97/magento2Docker/README.md

 # Magento2 docker compose

 ### prerequisite
-You should install docker and docker compose.
+You should install docker and docker compose before using this repo to setup Magento2 environment.

 ### Magento2 install